 Nursing home abuse is an atrocity, a violation of the residents’ legal rights, and a crime.
 Unfortunately, this can result from facilities placing profits above patients’ safety and welfare.
-Senior adults are vulnerable not only to the trials and tribulations of aging, but also to neglect, victimization, and exploitation by the caregivers they are supposed to trust.
-According to some estimates, more than 30 percent of nursing home residents experience some form of abuse, yet the National Council on Aging estimates that “only 1 in 14 cases of abuse are reported to authorities.”
+As a result, senior adults are vulnerable not only to the trials and tribulations of aging but also to neglect, victimization, and exploitation by the caregivers they are supposed to trust.
+According to some estimates, more than 30 percent of nursing home residents experience some form of abuse.
+Yet, the National Council on Aging estimates that “only 1 in 14 cases of abuse are reported to authorities.”

-Your loved one has an undeniable right to safety.
-At the Sibley Dolman Gipe Accident Injury Lawyers, PA, our Fort Lauderdale Nursing Home Abuse Lawyers understand that dealing with nursing home abuse produces tremendous stress.
+Your loved one has an absolute right to safety.
+At the Dolman Law Group, Accident Injury Lawyers, PA, our Fort Lauderdale nursing home abuse lawyers understand that dealing with nursing home abuse produces tremendous stress.
 If you suspect abuse or neglect, speak to one of our qualified attorneys.
 We are here to listen, address any concerns you may have, and help you explore potential legal solutions.

-When a skilled nursing facility agrees to assume the responsibility of providing care to an elderly person, they can, and should, face legal liability if they fail to honor their obligations.
-Federal and state law protect nursing home residents’ rights.
+When a skilled nursing facility agrees to provide care to an elderly person, they can, and should, face legal liability if they fail to honor their obligations.
+Federal and state laws protect nursing home residents’ rights.
 Nursing homes have an obligation to: